NutshellEngineering/uuid/doc/site/content/docs/api-documentation.md

 Converts a 60-bit UUID timestamp (in 100-nanosecond units) into an `Instant`.

-Param timestamp the UUID timestamp
+Param: timestamp the UUID timestamp
-Return the equivalent `Instant`
+Returns: the equivalent `Instant`

 ---